Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 ## **Panorama and Video Processing ([Link](https://github.com/Amirhosein-javadi/Panorama-and-Video-Processing-Computer-Vision))**
 In this project, I gained hands-on experience in creating panoramas from video footage consisting of five keyframes.
 The provided video captures a bustling boulevard teeming with moving cars and pedestrians, while the camera undergoes a horizontal rotation.

-Utilizing advanced image processing techniques, I successfully extracted both the background and foreground elements from each frame of the video.
+Utilizing image processing techniques, I successfully extracted both the background and foreground elements from each frame of the video.
 This process involved carefully separating stationary background elements from the dynamic foreground objects, such as cars and pedestrians, to achieve a clear distinction between the two.

-Furthermore, I meticulously stitched together the five keyframes to generate a panoramic view of the scene.
+Furthermore, I stitched together the five keyframes to generate a panoramic view of the scene.
 This panoramic image offers a comprehensive and seamless representation of the boulevard, capturing the dynamic movement and intricate details of the environment.

 <p align="center">
   <img src="../images/key-frames-panorama.jpg" width="500">